tanghulu0608/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

    **Receipt scheduled date - Vendor delivery date** is the default *PO Order By* date.

--  **Days to Purchase**: number of days the purchasing department takes to validate a PO.
+-  **Visibility Days**: number of days the purchasing department takes to validate a PO.
 If another RFQ to the same vendor is already opened, Odoo adds the line to the RFQ instead of creating a new one.
 Then, the specific date is set on the line.